Blue-Reaper/FolgenFinder/README.md

 implement basic features:

 - [x] read specific folder "FolgenFinder" in bookmarks or create if not exists
-- [ ] read bookmarks in folder
+- [x] read bookmarks in folder
-- [ ] detect new episodes for specific websites
+- [x] detect new episodes for specific website
 - [ ] notify user of new episodes

 ## Later Versions